Francisco Vaca

 Francisco Vaca Gutiérrez (born July 24, 1951, in Tarija) is a Bolivian politician.

-Vaca Gutiérrez studied architecture, and obtained a post-graduate degree from the Universidad Andina in Sucre.
+Vaca studied architecture, and obtained a post-graduate degree from the Universidad Andina in Sucre.
 He was a municipal councilor in Tarija 1991–1992, and served as interim mayor of the city during the same period.
 Between 1996 and 1997 he was a councilor of the Tarija Department.

 In 1997 he was elected to the Chamber of Deputies, as the Revolutionary Left Front (FRI) candidate in the single-member constituency Nr.
 46 (which covers areas of the Cercado province).
 His alternate was Amado Baldivieso Arroyo.